r48n34/Patterns-generator/README.md

         layers: number
     }

-    // Will the final pattens be flatten flatten?: boolean,
+    // Will the final patterns be flatten flatten?: boolean,
 }
 ```

-In the `Pattens`, you will see the `Import` and `Export` buttons at the top left sections.
+In the `Patterns`, you will see the `Import` and `Export` buttons at the top left sections.
 Yet, you will also see the `Export Shapes` items in both `Template` and `Favourite` menu.

 By clicking the `Copy to Board` icon, you may export the shapes JSON and share to the `Import` functions.